ahh1539/WebCheckers/docs/DesignDoc.md

 ### UI Tier

-> _ Provide a summary of the Server-side UI tier of your architecture.
-> Describe the types of components in the tier and describe their
-> responsibilities.
-This should be a narrative description, i.e. it has
-> a flow or "story line" that the reader can follow.
-_
-It all starts at GetHomeRoute this is the first thing the user will see as it displays the homepage.Before even signing in users are able to see the number of current players.
-From the homepage the user is given the optionto signin which will invoke GetSignInRoute.
+> It all starts at GetHomeRoute this is the first thing the user will see as it displays the homepage.Before even signing in users are able to see the number of current players.
+From the homepage the user is given the option to signin which will invoke GetSignInRoute.
 GetSignInRoute displays the signin.ftl page which has a user input box where they can input their username.
 Once the user inputs their username then PostSignInRoute is invoked.
 PostSignIn then requests the user input and checks to see that it meets the conditions.
 If